Summer Seminars and Institutes for Higher Education Faculty

 Summer Seminars & Institutes

-Attend this live webinar to learn more about these grant programs and how to apply.
-Register now
+Watch this recorded webinar to learn more about these grant programs and how to apply.

 What’s New for 2020

 - The Notice of Funding Opportunity (NOFO) follows the format set in Appendix I of 2 CFR 200.